-- (1) Except as provided elsewhere in this Order, all "mass gatherings" are hereby prohibited under the powers and authority set folh in the New Mexico Public Health Act. - (2) "Essential businesses" must operate in accordance with the pertinent "COVID-Safe Practices (CSPs)" section(s) of the "All Together New Mexico: COVID-Safe Practices for Individuals and Employers". - (3) "Close-contact businesses" and "recreational facilities" must remain closed. - (4) Any business that is not identified as an "essential business", a "close-contact business", or a 'recreational facility" may open provided that the total number of persons situated within the business does not exceed 25% of the maximum occupancy of any enclosed space on the business's premises, as determined by the relevant fire marshal or fire department.
-Businesses identified as a "retail space" may operate provided that the total number of persons situated within the business does not exceed 25% of the maximum occupancy of any enclosed space on the business's premises, as determined by the relevant fire marshal or fire department.
+(1) Except as provided elsewhere in this Order, all "mass gatherings" are hereby prohibited under the powers and authority set forth in the Public Health Act.

+(2) "Essential businesses" must operate in accordance with the pertinent "COVID-Safe Practices (CSPs)" section(s) of the "All Together New Mexico: COVID-Safe Practices for Individuals and Employers".

+(3) "Close-contact businesses" and "recreational facilities" must remain closed.

+(4) Any business that is not identified as an "essential business", a "close-contact business", or a "recreational facility" may open provided that the total number of persons situated within the business does not exceed 25% of the maximum occupancy of any enclosed space on the business's premises, as determined by the relevant fire marshal or fire department.
+Businesses identified as a "retail space" may operate provided that the total number of persons situated within the business does not exceed 25% of the maximum occupancy of any enclosed space on the business's premises, as determined by the rolevant fire marshal or fire department.
+Any enclosed space on the business's premises, as determined by the relevant fire marshal or fire department.
 Any business opening pursuant to this provision must comply with the pertinent CSP's set out in the "All Together New Mexico: COVID-Safe Practices for Individuals and Employers".

-If customers are waiting outside of a business, the business must take reasonable measures to ensure that customers maintain a distance of at least six-feet from other individuals and avoid person-to-person contact.
+(5) If customers are waiting outside of a business, the business must take reasonable measures to ensure that customers maintain a distance of at least six-feet from other individuals and avoid person-to-person contact.